odkr/sucgi/BUILDING.rst

 analysis
     Analyse the code with Cppcheck_, Flawfinder_, RATS_, and
-    _ShellCheck, if they are installed.
+    ShellCheck_, if they are installed.

 check
     Perform tests.
 Must be run as the superuser to perform all tests.